stevef1uk/cassuservice/README.md

 Not supplying all fields in a POST will reset the values not passed to null or defaults e.g. date fields will be set to 1970-01-01

 BUGS:
-1. Types of VARINT don't work - I have found set<VARINT> not to work
+1. Types of VARINT don't work - I have found set<VARINT> won't work
 2. For Post only tables without UDTs are supported.
-This is because gocql doesn't seem to properly support these as far as I can tell.
+This is because I haven't managed to use gocql to insert UDTs.
 2. For Post only a subset of Cassandra data types are supported (as I can't figure out how to get gocql to insert them :-)